Chart Color Schemes

 Drummoyne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 17 such projects that could impact the area.
-Notable projects include the Drummoyne Oval Precinct Plan, Canada Bay Council Infrastructure Program, Scalabrini Harbourside Seniors Housing, Drummoyne, and Lusso Drummoyne.
-The following list details those most likely to be relevant.
+Changes to local infrastructure can significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable initiatives include the Drummoyne Oval Precinct Plan, Canada Bay Council Infrastructure Program, Scalabrini Harbourside Seniors Housing in Drummoyne, and Lusso Drummoyne.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.